Tyler-Cako/Study_Room/README.md

 - others...

 ### How to run locally
+    0. If running on windows, open a WSL terminal
     1. Navigate to ProjectSourceCode
     2. Create a .env file in ProjectSourceCode
     3. Update .env file according to the environment variables posted in the teams.